“The Cease-Fire and Hong Kong’s Mary Soo.”

 After the deal was completed, within an hour, a small fleet of sampans arrived alongside the ship, and a small army of mostly women filed on board to start painting.
 The ship provided the paint, and Mary Soo’s crew did the work.
 Mary’s crew of mostly young Asian women would paint the ship’s sides from small sampans.
 To apply the paint, they used old cloth rags instead of paint brushes or rollers.
 After breakfast, lunch, and dinner, women from Mary Soo’s group came on board and were allowed to go the galley to collect the food leftovers.

 No one really knew how old Mary Soo was.
 One of the boatswain mates said that as far as he knew, she had been painting Navy ships calling on Hong Kong for decades.
 The story as we heard it was that Mary Soo served the food in a restaurant she owned and only recruited orphans to work on her crews.
 She used the profits from her restaurant to pay her workers.
-Recruited young female orphans were sworn not to engage in prostitution or to date sailors, and if they were caught doing either, Mary Soo would immediately fire them.…If you would like to read more stories from my book “Striking Eight Bells,” use one of these links to booksellers: Amazon.com: Books, Barnes and Noble Booksellers, BAM –Books A Million and Smashword.com eBooks.
+Recruited young female orphans were sworn not to engage in prostitution or to date sailors, and if they were caught doing either, Mary Soo would immediately fire them.…If you would like to read “Striking Eight Bells,” use one of these links to booksellers: Amazon.com: Books, Barnes and Noble Booksellers, BAM –Books A Million and Smashword.com eBooks.

 - Yankee Station was a designated point well away from the coast of Vietnam out in the Gulf of Tonkin.
 The open sea area was used by Task Force 77’s Navy aircraft carriers to launch air strikes into Vietnam.
 While the point’s official designation was “Point Yankee,” generally everyone referred to it as Yankee Station.